- During the course of his or her studies, each PhD student must earn at least 12 ECTS (credit units) before the final thesis defense.

 - from the Master program in mathematics and also from other master programs at EPFL

-- other, external doctoral level courses (including workshops, and summer/winter schools), if the thesis director and the EDMA program director approve this beforehand.
+- other, external doctoral level courses (including summer/winter schools), if the thesis director and the EDMA program director approve this beforehand.
 An examination must be completed at the end of this course.
 It is not possible to acquire credits by participating in a conference.
 Please contact the EDMA secretariate for instructions.

 According to EPFL rules, each PhD student is required to participate in teaching at the Bachelor/Master level.